danielabel/form3clientapi/Readme.md

   user
 - not using test doubles as the docker image provided acts as one (though that might make testing network error handling hard)
+- For demonstration purposes only allow setting of basic parameters

 ### not yet implemented
 * `delete` needs to accept a version string, rather than being hardcoded
-* `create` needs to return account details
 * test error cases that exist
-* tet and handle error cases that are not yet managed
+* test and handle error cases that are not yet managed
-* Allow input of params to users to operate the api (remove hardcoding)
 * Allow location of service to be set (param, init or env var?)
 * error handling is inconsistent
 * logging needs removing or improving.
+* Be great to be able to set account name on create
 * Add Documentation and example tests
 * Handle (and test?) network errors
 * Handle (and test?) input errors
 * Support defaults

-### Issues
-* tests using countAccountsBelow100 only work if there are less than 100 accouns

 ### potential refactors and code improvement
  * Be consistent in how we make http requests
  * encapsulate http requests for error handling
- *
+ * Be consistent in how we log and error

 ### Production hardening support
-* much better error management
+* much better error management - tell users' what the issues are
 * Consider trust model - what data can be trusted from whom?
 * Strong TSL support, potentially with 2 way cert checking